Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 - Change `Tooltip` `Placement` parameter to `TooltipPlacement`, eg. `Placement="Placement.Left"` to `Placement="TooltipPlacement.Left"`
 - For DataGrid `ReadData` event callback, rename `Direction` attribute to `SortDirection`
 - Datagrid: Due to a refactoring of the resizable feature to the Table component, you should note the following:
-  - The datagrid resources(JS and CSS) we had previously introduced, no longer exist, and do not need to be added to your application.
+  - The datagrid resources(JS and CSS) we had previously introduced, do not need to be added to your application in this version.
+However we kept the blazorise.datagrid.js, even if blank for increased flexibility in supporting the datagrid throughout the release.
     - If you had any of the resources below, you can now safely remove them:
       - `<link href="_content/Blazorise.DataGrid/blazorise.datagrid.css" rel="stylesheet" />`
       - `<script src="_content/Blazorise.DataGrid/blazorise.datagrid.js"></script>`